HomeSite Map

 Conclusion

-Far from being considered as "album filler," Lennon remained proud of this song, spurred on by William Mann’s positive appraisal of it in December of 1963.
+Far from being considered "album filler," Lennon remained proud of this song, spurred on by William Mann’s positive appraisal of it in December of 1963.
 It is a serious piece of work from start to finish, this effect especially highlighted by it following the lighthearted and simple-minded lyrics of “Hold Me Tight” and “I Wanna Be Your Man” on the album.

 Its less-than-flattering position on the British “With The Beatles” album of next to last on side two does not do this fine piece of work justice.
 It works far better as we’ve come to know it in the US, as the final word on their first Capitol album.
 It is as if they were saying: “We are serious songwriters with much future potential.”
 History has definitely proven this to be true.